 The bright red flame this lighter gives of certainly stands out.
 A huge jet of red flame, maybe not the most practical way to light up but it definitely catches the eye.
 Comes with all the features you would expect including a see-through window to see the gas level, it is very easy to fill using a butane refill can so no complaints there.

 Again this is a cool looking lighter, the bright red flame is sweet, I found myself a bit mesmerised by it to be perfectly honest.
 Like the first VVAY lighter it comes in a nice presentation box making it perfect for gifting.
 The body is full metal and it does heat up fast, not much of a problem if you are just lighting a cigarette but if you are using this for anything more substantial such as a cigar then your thumb is going to get really hot.
 A great looking lighter but maybe not the most practical.
+The torch lighter is definitely wind resistant, mainly due to the ridiculous size of flam this windproof lighter puts out.

 The window for seeing how much fuel is left is completely useless.
 Give it a good shake and the level will change from empty to full.
 Meaning you never really know how much fuel is actually in the lighter.
 We also had issues getting a consistent light from this lighter.
 Every over attempt it would not light.
 Then other times it would light then immediately go out.
 Although a very cool looking lighter with an epic flame we would recommend against this lighter.